rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/openldap/_index.md

 ## Configure OpenLDAP in Rancher

+Configure the settings for the OpenLDAP server, groups and users.
+For help filling out each field, refer to the [configuration reference.](../openldap-config)

 > Before you proceed with the configuration, please familiarise yourself with the concepts of [External Authentication Configuration and Principal Users]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/#external-authentication-configuration-and-principal-users).

 1. Log into the Rancher UI using the initial local `admin` account.
 2. From the **Global** view, navigate to **Security** > **Authentication**
 3. Select **OpenLDAP**.
 The **Configure an OpenLDAP server** form will be displayed.

-Then configure the settings for the OpenLDAP server, groups and users.
-For help filling out each field, refer to the [configuration reference.](../openldap-config)

 ### Test Authentication